CWFC-CCFB/CapsisWebAPI/README.md

 2. Right-click on the new CapsisWebAPI_A folder and select "properties", then go the Security tab
 3. click "Edit", then click "Add" and enter IIS_IUSRS in the box, then click "Check Names" and then OK if the name has been found
 4. Ensure "Read & Execute" is checked for the IIS_IUSRS user then click OK
+5. Create a new folder named "logs" under the "OSMWebAPI_A" folder and use the security tabs to give "Full Control" to it for IIS_IUSRS using the same last steps
-5. Create a "capsis" subfolder in the "CapsisWebAPI_A" folder and ensure the IIS_IUSRS user has read access to this folder
+6. Create a "capsis" subfolder in the "CapsisWebAPI_A" folder and ensure the IIS_IUSRS user has read access to this folder
-6. Create a "capsis/var" subfolder in the "CapsisWebAPI_A" folder and ensure the IIS_IUSRS user has full access (read, write, execute) on this new folder	(used for capsis logging)
+7. Create a "capsis/var" subfolder in the "CapsisWebAPI_A" folder and ensure the IIS_IUSRS user has full access (read, write, execute) on this new folder	(used for capsis logging)
-7. Create a "data" subfolder in the "CapsisWebAPI_A" folder and ensure the IIS_IUSRS user has full access (read, write, execute) on this new folder (used for temporary data files by the CapsisWebAPI)
+8. Create a "data" subfolder in the "CapsisWebAPI_A" folder and ensure the IIS_IUSRS user has full access (read, write, execute) on this new folder (used for temporary data files by the CapsisWebAPI)

 ### Create the IIS website and Application
 1. Start the "Internet Information Services (IIS) Manager" app